wastl/freebase-primarysourcestool/README.md

 # Building and Installation

-The REST application is implemented in C++ using the [CppCMS](http://cppcms.com/) framework.
+The REST application is implemented in C++ using the [CppCMS](http://cppcms.com/) framework and its [CppDB](http://cppcms.com/sql/cppdb/) companion.
 Building the application requires that you first download and install both frameworks and their dependencies (follow instructions on CppCMS webpage).
+In particular, you need to install sqlite3 with development headers.

 ## Build from Source